Igor (album): Background and recording

-Composition
+Composition and lyrics

 Rolling Stone writer Danny Schwartz described Igor as a "rich and messy mélange of R&B, funk and rap".
 The album is synth-heavy, with neo soul melodies and low-mixed vocals.
+After winning Best Rap Album at the 2020 Grammy Awards, Tyler complained about the Grammys' choice to place him in the Rap and Urban categories, rather than the generic pop category, as being racially motivated and a "backhanded compliment".